ajbradberry96/GBA-DQN/README.md

 Install Bizhawk from here: http://tasvideos.org/Bizhawk.html

-Place all of the resulting files in the Emulation folder.
+Place all of the resulting files in a folder called Emulation.

 Download LuaSocket from here: http://w3.impa.br/~diego/software/luasocket/installation.html